Joint Registration and Conformal Prediction for Partially Observed Functional Data: Data examples

 \section{Data examples}

-\textbf{Example 1: real-world data with simulated truncation time point.} We compare prediction performance of {\tt SoF}, {\tt FoF}, {\tt FFCP} and {\tt SFCP} on four functional datasets with a simulated truncation point.
-Rows 1-4 in Figure \ref{fig::real-data-simulated-fragmentation}(a) show the following four datasets, respectively. \begin{enumerate} \item {\bf Berkeley growth rate functions.} First derivative of measurements on heights in centimeters for $n=93$ boys and girls from age 1-18 \citep{RamsaySilverman2005}. \item {\bf PQRST complexes.} Segmented PQRST complexes from a long electrocardiogram (ECG) signal; $n=80$ \citep{Kurtek2013SegmentationAA}. \item {\bf Gait pressure functions.} Gait dynamics during walking; $n=50$ individuals \citep{Kurtek2013SegmentationAA}. \item {\bf Traffic flow rate functions.} A smoothed version of $n=84$ days of traffic flow rate data on National Highway 5 in Taiwan \citep{chiou2012dynamical, jiao2023functional}. \end{enumerate} In each case, we rescaled the time axis to $[0,1]$ and normalized all functions to have unit $\mathbb{L}^2$ norm.
+\textbf{Example 1: real-world data with simulated truncation time point.} We compare prediction performance of {\tt SoF}, {\tt FoF}, {\tt FFCP} and {\tt SFCP} on three functional datasets with a simulated truncation point.
+Rows 1-3 in Figure \ref{fig::real-data-simulated-fragmentation}(a) show the following three datasets, respectively: (i) {\bf Berkeley growth rate functions}, first derivative of measurements on heights in centimeters for $n=93$ boys and girls from age 1-18 \citep{RamsaySilverman2005}; (ii) {\bf PQRST complexes}, $n=80$ segmented PQRST complexes from a long electrocardiogram (ECG) signal; \citep{Kurtek2013SegmentationAA}; (iii) {\bf traffic flow rate functions}, pre-smoothed traffic flow rate on National Highway 5 in Taiwan for $n=84$ days \citep{chiou2012dynamical, jiao2023functional}.
+In each case, we rescaled the time axis to $[0,1]$ and normalized all functions to have unit $\mathbb{L}^2$ norm.
 For each dataset, $f_{n+1}$ is chosen at random and truncated using $U=0.5$.
 Panels (b)-(e) show PIs (red) and point predictions (blue) from {\tt SoF}, {\tt FoF}, {\tt FFCP} and {\tt SFCP}, respectively; the target function is in black.
 Compared to the other approaches, {\tt SFCP} yields much more accurate point predictions and PIs, which capture the main geometric features of the target functions.
 In most cases, {\tt SoF} and {\tt FoF} generate PIs that are overly smooth and fail to capture the true target function. {\tt FFCP} generates much wider PIs to maintain its coverage guarantee, but the resulting point predictions are not accurate.